Quasi-Cyclic LDPC Codes: Influence of Proto- and Tanner-Graph Structure on Minimum Hamming Distance Upper Bounds: Proof of Theorem

-It remains to deal with the case where $\matr{H}'_{\set{S}'}(x)$ has not full rank.
-We can deal with this case with a similar procedure as above.
+It remains the case where $\matrH'_{\set{S}'}(y)$ has not full rank.
+We can solve this case with a similar procedure as above.
 Note that the above choice of $i^{*}$ ensures that there will be a suitable $i'^{*} \in \set{S}'$. \end{itemize}